 |Number of visits

-The only day AiRung skied at Santa Fe, it was blowing about 50 mph at the top and was about 10-degrees F. That was bad luck because Santa Fe is a great ski area when it’s not blowing and cold.
+The first day AiRung skied at Santa Fe in 2002, it was blowing about 50 mph at the top and was about 10-degrees F. That was bad luck because Santa Fe is a great ski area when it’s not blowing and cold.
 I have skied Santa Fe more than 20 times.
 In New Mexico, it is second only to Taos.
 But it is a much shorter drive from Albuquerque than Taos is.
 We went back 20 years later in 2022 under much better conditions and AiRung got to see why I love the place.

 The mountain is very high, with a base of about 10,400 ft and a summit of over 12,000 ft.
 That makes it cold and windy a lot of the time.
 But it also provides for some great dry snow.
 The views from the top are spectacular.
-There are 3 ski pods all on the west side of the peak.
+There are 4 ski pods all on the west side of the peak.
 The lower right is serviced by a “low speed” quad with some nice blues on the left and some short bump runs.
 This is the only area that has snowmaking, so early season it’s often the only chair open.
 There is a dedicated beginner chair with perfect terrain for learning, nicely separated from non-beginner terrain.

 The real action is found on the upper 2 triple chairs.
 They fan out right and left from the same spot which is only a couple hundred feet higher than the base lodge.
 The chair on the right used to be the only lift to the top, which was originally a high-speed detachable platter pull.
 It was fun watching people get launched by that thing back in the 80’s and early 90’s before the chair was put in.
 It made for a tiring day riding the platter at high speed up the 1400 vertical and then skiing back down the difficult runs to skiers right like Tequila Sunrise or or Burro Alley.